 Cervical & vaginal cancer screenings

-and breast exam if the doctor or other qualified health care provider accepts assignment.
+.
+You also pay nothing for the Pap test specimen collection, pelvic exam and breast exam if your doctor or other qualified health care provider accepts assignment.

 Your doctor or other health care provider may recommend you get services more often than Medicare covers.
 Or, they may recommend services that Medicare doesn’t cover.
 If this happens, you may have to pay some or all of the costs.
 Ask questions so you understand why your doctor is recommending certain services and whether Medicare will pay for them.